Explore the Method Behind the Art

 Description

-STEAM CAD 1.0 is inspired by the tables Leonardo da Vinci (Da Vinci tables) used to combine exaggerated physical features to generate ideas for his famous caricatures.
-Thus, they are the creative engines that drive my creativity system.
+STEAM CAD is both a taxonomic and generative system.
+It is inspired by the tables Leonardo da Vinci (Da Vinci tables) used to combine exaggerated physical features to generate ideas for his famous caricatures (Figure 1).
+The system features 5 levels modeled on academia.
+At each level, there are one or more tables that function as the genrative engines and taxonomic organization of the system.
+The sections below detail different aspects of its functionality, architecture and operation.

-I've repurposed his tables as an analogue knowledge engineering system that I created to optimize my artistic productivity.
-I did this by combining three kinds of creativity in one system: structural, tabular, and nested creativity.
+These tables have been repurposed as an analogue knowledge engineering system that has been created to optimize artistic productivity by combining three kinds of creativity in one system: structural, tabular, and nested creativity.

 The first is like Lego.
-But instead of bricks as building blocks, I use points, lines, polygons, and polyhedra as the components with which to build topological structures.
+But in place of bricks as building blocks, points, lines, polygons, and polyhedra are used as the components with which to build topological structures.

 The second (Da Vinci tables) works like a multiplication table.
-But instead of numbers, I put words for components in the left column, words for structures in the top row and in place of the multiplication operation I use the construct or deconstruct operations.
-Then, I fill out the table with combinations of components and structures that I then use as ideas for my graphic designs.
+But instead of numbers, words for components are placed in the left column, words for structures in the top row and the operators construct or deconstruct where the multiplication operator would.
+Then, the table is filled out with combinations of components and structures that generate ideas for graphic designs.

-The third one is like the Russian nesting dolls.
-In place of the dolls there are tables an inside the output cells of each Da Vinci table there is another table.
-Since I use a five-level hierarchy in STEAM CAD that means there are five sets of tables one set at each level.
+The third is like the Russian nesting dolls.
+In place of the dolls, there are tables inside the output cells of each Da Vinci table in a nested hierarchy.
+Since STEAM CAD has a five-level hierarchy, it means there are five sets of tables one set at each level.
 The number of table(s) at any given level is determined by the number of output cells of the table(s) at the level above it/them.

 Function